linc80/z80sbcFiles/Readme.txt

-The software in this repository is primarily the work of Grant Searle, with adaptations specific to the LiNC80 SBC1, and some changes by Jon Langseth and Steve C Cousins.
+The software in this repository is primarily the work of Grant Searle, with adaptations specific to the LiNC80 SBC1, and some changes by Jon Langseth and Stephen C Cousins.
 Please visit http://searle.hostei.com/grant/index.html to locate the original code.

 Compiling code in this repository